It comes as a shock to some people to learn that chickens are omnivores!

 This section refers to feed only, not treats or extras.

-Each chickens will eat roughly a 1/4lb (or ½ cup) of chicken feed per day.
+Each chicken will eat roughly a 1/4lb (or ½ cup) of chicken feed per day.

 Growing chickens will of course eat more food so they should have feed available at all times.